-This bacon-wrapped balsamic and rosemary beef tenderloin is packed full of flavour and really basic.
-Marinading meat is quite essential for maximum flavour, and to brine the meat is even better (though I never do that method!)
+This bacon-wrapped balsamic and rosemary beef tenderloin is packed full of flavor and really basic.
+Marinating meat is quite essential for maximum flavor, and to brine the meat is even better.
 I marinaded the beef tenderloin for about 12-18 hours before cooking, and made sure to set the meat out before cooking so it could come to room temperature (trust me, it helps.)
 I gave myself lots of time to cook this meat, but I am not kidding you when I say this cooks in under 1 hour!
 Then there is resting time (also so important!)
 This seems like a lot of mumble jumble but I assure you, it is all important!

 And finally, my sister's boyfriend told her this was the best meat he has ever had.
 That's right.
 Except he did not tell me that.
 No, instead he waited until he left and then told my sister, who, in return said "why didn't you tell Kacey that at dinner?!"
 Haha, I admit our family can be a bit intimidating so I am happy with his words from my sister's mouth!